orientechnologies/orientdb/README.md

 ## But wasn't OrientDB an ODBMS?

 Orient ODBMS was the very first version of the Orient engine developed in C++ in 1998.
 Today OrientDB has been totally rewritten in Java in the form of a Document database but with the previous main goal: performance.
-However, now you can find the [Object Database], but it's a wrapper built on top of the [Document Database](https://github.com/orientechnologies/orientdb/wiki/Document-Database).
+However, now you can find the [https://github.com/orientechnologies/orientdb/wiki/Object-Database], but it's a wrapper built on top of the [Document Database](https://github.com/orientechnologies/orientdb/wiki/Document-Database).
 It maps transparently OrientDB document records to POJOs.

 ## How does it compare with other products?